Multi Criteria Overlay Analysis (QGIS3)¶

 We will use vector data layers from OpenStreetMap (OSM).
 OSM is a global database of freely available base map data.
 Geofabrik provides daily updated shapefiles of OpenStreetMap datasets.

 We will be using the OSM data layers for the state of Assam in India.
-Geofabrik India shapefiles were downloaded, clipped to the state boundary and packaged in a single GeoPackage file.
+Geofabrik India shapefiles were downloaded, reprojected to a UTM projection, clipped to the state boundary and packaged in a single GeoPackage file.
 You can download a copy of the geopackage from the link below:

 Sursa datelor: [GEOFABRIK]